vifreex/AzShell/README.md

     mfa-phone                   add phone authentication method to a user exclude-user-policy         exclude a user from a policy vm-command                  executes commands on virtual machine
+    rbac                        assign an Azure RBAC role to a principal

 ### del
     app-secret                  remove a password from an existing app